stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 A few components within the starter project must be completed, which are marked as `TODO` in the code.
 The first set of `TODO` items we address are in the `ProcessImage` function.
 We will update the `FindLicensePlateText` class that calls the Computer Vision service and the `SendToEventGrid` class, which is responsible for sending processing results to the Event Grid topic you created earlier.

-> **Note:** Do **NOT** update the version of any NuGet package.
+> **Note**: **Do not** update the version of any NuGet package.
 This solution is built to function with the NuGet package versions currently defined within.
 Updating these packages to newer versions could cause unexpected results.

 1. From the Visual Studio **View** menu, select **Task List**.